 The District's Capital Projects Funds are comprised of construction funds used to account for financial resources to be used for the acquisition, construction, or improvement of major capital facilities as well as the District's Capital Reserve Fund.
-Construction fund balances decreased approximately \$2.4 million as construction of Landis Run Intermediate School came to an end.
-The Landis Run Intermediate School was ready for occupancy for the start of school in September 2012.
+Construction fund balances decreased approximately \$500,000.
 With continued planning for unanticipated and proposed capital projects each year, additional funds were transferred to the Capital Reserve Fund.
-This fund was established to finance projects without the need for additional borrowing.
-The Capital Reserve Fund's fund balance reflected an increase of \$3.8 million.
+This fund was established to finance capital projects without the need for additional borrowing.
+The Capital Reserve Fund's fund balance reflected a net increase of approximately \$1 million.
+More detail on these funds can be found in the Combining Capital Projects Funds' statements.